Objectives of the service

 Service/ system concept

-The concept is implemented as an online application using the Google Earth Engine platform and as such the architecture has a ‘back-end’ processing and a ‘front end’, accessible by the users (see image below).
+The concept was implemented as an online application using the Google Earth Engine platform and as such the architecture has a ‘back-end’ processing and a ‘front end’, accessible by the users (see image below).
 The users are only interacting with the ‘front end’ by entering the type of information that is required for their specific area of interest.
-As such, the user has the option to visualize intra- annual erosion/accretion severity (short term seasonal morphology changes) or inter- annual erosion/accretion over selected years that is the maximum period for which data is available (long term trends).
+As such, the user has the option to visualize intra- annual erosion/accretion severity (short term seasonal morphology changes) or inter-annual erosion/accretion over selected years that is the maximum period for which data is available (long term trends).
 Using the long term erosion trends, the users can specify if specific risk and priority zones should be identified.
-The service will back-end the relevant satellite imagery for each information levels and add additional data coming from the users (such as hospitals, and particular vulnerable or densely populated communities) to identify specific priority zones..
-The risk zones are computed and visualized for each year going forward.
+The service back-end will process the relevant satellite imagery for each information level and add users defined data on important features (such as hospitals, and particular vulnerable or densely populated communities) to visualize specific risk or priority zones (in the front end).
+The online application or tool can be set up as a subscription service.
+The information feeds and risk zones are computed and visualized for each year going forward.

 Space Added Value

 The use of Copernicus Sentinel-2 satellite data sets ensure that users have access to explicit, continuous and spatially coherent information on coastal morphology processes that pose a risk to communities and infrastructure and biodiversity.
 Coastal erosion and accretion surveys are conducted by EPA (Maldives) for individual islands using the main Island of Male as a starting point.
 However, these surveys are expensive since the islands are often remote, and, moreover, surveys are generally conducted as ‘once off’ activities using drones or fields surveys.
 This makes them less effective to assess spatially and temporally coherent trends in coastal erosion and accretion, as well which processes are rather seasonal, or less harmful, and which actually constitute harmful erosion.